-Bottled water not only is overpriced, but also has numerous negative environmental impacts.
-Water to the People!, which formed from a college club called the Green Society, would like discourage the use of these devastating plastic waste products, installing a reusable water bottle fill station at the Mount Wachusett Community College.
+Bottled water not only is overpriced but also has numerous negative environmental impacts.
+Water to the People!, which formed from a college club called the Green Society, would like to discourage the use of these devastating plastic waste products, installing a reusable water bottle fill station at the Mount Wachusett Community College.
 This water bottle fill station will offer the student body an alternative to buying bottled water as well as promote the use of reusable water bottles.
-In the future, Water to the People! plans to hold an annual reusable water bottle fundraiser as well as actively participate in the Green Society’s fundraisers, such as the their annual Earth Day Celebration, and Spring/Fall plant sales.
+In the future, Water to the People! plans to hold an annual reusable water bottle fundraiser as well as actively participate in the Green Society’s fundraisers, such as their annual Earth Day Celebration, and Spring/Fall plant sales.

 Carry On Don’t Ever Stop (C.O.D.E.S.)